arthur-debert/lual/docs/README.txt

     having to fix them (which means implementting the new design).

-    we shall have in lual/v2/config -> all configuration related settins lual/v2/dispatch_loop -> the dispatch loop
+    we shall have in lual/v2/config -> all configuration related settins lual/v2/output_loop -> the output loop
     add a property to v2 to lual root so that lual.v2.logger() hits the new api, so does lual.v2.config()

     2.1.
 Logger and Configuration Structure Changes: DONE
         - Ensure `name` is not a configurable property within a logger's settings.
           It is an identifier.
-        - Time configuration (e.g., UTC/local, format string) should be a property of Presenters, not a top-level logger or dispatcher setting.
+        - Time configuration (e.g., UTC/local, format string) should be a property of Presenters, not a top-level logger or output setting.
           Refer to `new-design.txt` for details.
 DONE

     2.2.
 Introduce `lual.NOTSET` Level: DONE